 One family bringing a child(ren) into their home while others wrap around them with tangible support.

-To explore the idea of "everyone can do something" further, and to discover practical ways to implement this in your church or ministry, read "Wrapping Around Foster and Adoptive Families" and download my FREE eBook, "Everyone Can Do Something: Building a Foundational Culture of Orphan in Your Church".
+To explore the idea of "everyone can do something" further, and to discover practical ways to implement this in your church or ministry, check out my new book below - designed specifically for church leaders launching and leading ministries!

 - Faithfulness, Foster Care and Trusting God With the Rest

 - Surprised by Foster Care: Five Ways It's Not What I Thought it Would Be

 - Five Responses to Common Things Often Said to Foster Parents

 - Ten Unique Ways Your Church Can Get Involved With Foster Care